bloomen/transwarp/README.md

 # transwarp

 transwarp is a header-only C++ library for task parallelism.
+It enables you to define task dependencies and run those task in parallel that do not depend on each other.

-It is designed for ease of use, portability, and scalability.
+transwarp is designed for ease of use, portability, and scalability.
 It is written in C++11 and does not have any external dependencies.
 Just copy `src/transwarp.h` to your project and off you go!